cauldronio/cauldron-deployment/README.md

 "stdout": "", "stdout_lines": []}
 ```

-You can check the details with `docker logs elastic_service`,
+You can check the details with `docker logs odfe-cauldron`,
 which will show something like:

 ```